kshutkin/rollup-extras/plugin-binify/README.md

 Optional, `string`.

-For debugging purposes, so many instances of a plugin can be differenciated in debugging output.
+For debugging purposes, so many instances of a plugin can be differentiated in debugging output.

 ### verbose

 Optional, `boolean`.

-Bumps loglevel so more messages goes through default logger filter.
+Bumps loglevel so more messages go through the default logger filter.

 ### shebang